 “And what point would that be?”
 Carter asked warily.

 Admitting she was wrong was not one of Jan’s fortes.
 When she needed to, she did her best to dress it up as something other than an outright acknowledgement she’d erred.
 This was especially true when it came to dealing with Amy Porter, for she was the type of person who would never let her forget she had.
-Still, in the internal war Jan often found herself waging between her profession judgment and her personal feelings when it came to that woman, professionalism usually won.
+Still, in the internal war Jan often found herself waging between her professional judgment and her personal feelings when it came to that woman, professionalism usually won.
 “With the standoff between the Federal Government and the Arizona Home Guard morphing into a more complex story, leaving two journalists with the Arizona Home Guard is, in my opinion, a waste of talent.”

-Carter choked back the temptation to point out Sarah Jennings was not a full fledged journalist, at least not in his eyes.
+Carter choked back the temptation to point out Sarah Jennings was not a full-fledged journalist, at least not in his eyes.
 Instead, he jumped at the chance to placate his star journalist, just as Jan had hoped.
 “I agree,” he proclaimed with a glee derived from the relief he felt over being offered an opportunity that would put an end to Porter’s nonstop badgering.
 “Where were you thinking of sending her?”

-“We need someone with Porter’s credentials in Phoenix,” Jack Brant injected before Jan had a need to answer Carter’s question.
+“We need someone with Porter’s credentials in Phoenix,” Jack Brant interjected before Jan had a need to answer Carter’s question.
 “I have a feeling things are going to start heating up there.”

-Brant’s timely intervention was a blessing, sparing Jan the need to point out the nation’s capital was already welled covered.
+Brant’s timely intervention was a blessing, sparing Jan the need to point out the nation’s capital was already well covered.
 She would leave it to Carter to inform Porter of Brant’s decision and, as a consequence, be the recipient of her ire.
 By the time it became necessary to contact her in order to go over the interviews she would need to line up, Jan hoped the woman would have accepted her fate.
-Not that it mattered to Jan if she didn’t.
-All that was important was Amy Porter was, for the moment, one less problem she needed to fret over.
+Not that it mattered to Jan if she did not.
+The important thing was, for the moment at least, Amy Porter was one less problem Jan had to fret over.

 Chapter 14